-What is an ICD?
+How can an ICD help?

-An ICD is a battery-powered device that can fix an abnormal heart rate or rhythm and prevent sudden death.
+An implantable cardioverter-defibrillator (ICD) is a battery-powered device that can fix an abnormal heart rhythm and prevent sudden death.
 The ICD is placed inside the chest.
-It's attached to one or two wires, called leads, that go into the heart through a vein.
+It's attached to one or two wires (called leads) that go into the heart through a vein.